alecbideri/Prescripto/frontend/src/components/components.md

-# Home page section
+# All components

 ## Navbar

 The navbar component , is attached to all pages in the project it contains all the routes to the other pages as well the link to the context account creation and this toggles other links to other pages including and not limited to :

 - Users profile
 - Users appointment page
 - Logout option

 ## Header section

 The header component all necessary call to action features , a book appointment button , that links to the speciality menu

 ## Speciality Menu

 This component is all about the categories that includes in all hospital departments the svgs in the speciality menu links the user to all available doctor's by speciality

 # Top Doctors

 This is a component that displays all the doctors available and their speciality and ideally this is where all the doctors shall appear once we add them from the admin panel

+# Banner

+This component contains and illustrates a call to action to create an account and access the clien't context signUp page

+# Footer

+The footer , direclty links you to some essential communication links and essential contact infomation